-(1) The term of each regular member of the Committee designated in Section 2.01.01(A)(1) shall begin at the organizational meeting of the Committee, held in December or January following the primary election, and shall end upon the commencement of the next organizational meeting following the next Presidential primary election.
+(1) The term of each Regular Member of the Committee designated in Section 2.01.01(A)(1) shall begin at the organizational meeting of the Committee, held in December or January following the Presidential primary election, and shall end upon the commencement of the next organizational meeting following the next Presidential primary election.

-(1) The term of each ex-officio member of the Committee designated in Section 2.01.01(A) (2) and 2.01.01(A) (3) shall begin at the organizational meeting of the Committee, held in December or January following the primary election, and shall end upon the commencement of the organizational meeting following the next primary election for that office.
+(1) The term of each Ex-officio Member of the Committee designated in Sections 2.01.01(A) (2) and 2.01.01(A) (3) shall begin at the organizational meeting of the Committee, held in December or January following the primary election, and shall end upon the commencement of the organizational meeting following the next primary election for that office.

 (A) No person may hold more than one membership.

-(B) If a regular elected member of the Committee is elected to be the Republican nominee for any office listed in Section 2.01.01(A) (2) or 2.01.01(A) (3), the member shall retain the ex-officio membership and forfeit the elected membership.
+(B) If a regular elected Member of the Committee is elected to be the Republican nominee for any office listed in Sections 2.01.01(A) (2) or 2.01.01(A) (3), the Member shall retain the Ex-officio membership and forfeit the elected membership.

 (D) In all of the situations described in Section 2.01.03, the other membership shall be considered vacant due to ineligibility.

-(B) When any member of the committee, other than an ex-officio member, misses four Regular Meetings (as per Section 2.02.01 (B)) within a 12 month period, regardless of the reason, the Secretary shall transmit a notice to the Chairman, who may declare a vacancy for the seat held by that member.
-A member is considered present when either the member or his/her alternate is present.
+(B) When any Member of the Committee, other than an Ex-officio Member, misses four Regular Meetings (as per Section 2.02.01 (B)) within a 12 month period, regardless of the reason, the Secretary shall transmit a notice to the Chair, who may declare a vacancy for the seat held by that Member.
+A Member is considered present when either the Member or his/her Alternate is present.

 (D) A vacancy in a regular elected membership shall be filled in the following manner: